Konamiman/NestorMSX/PluginDevelopmentGuide.md

 "Hello World": {  }
 ```

-7) Run NestorMSX in the machine where you have configured the plugin (use the command line switch or the menu entry to select the machine).
+7) Run NestorMSX as the machine where you have configured the plugin (use the command line switch or the menu entry to select the machine).

 8) Open the _Plugins_ menu.
 You will see a _Say Hello_ entry, click it and you will be greeted with a "Hello world!" dialog.